Lower School (K-4th)

 During these years, we prepare students to realize their dreams with a program that combines an excellent academic foundation, creative expression and self-management.
 In the early elementary years, lifelong learning habits are established through a foundation that is so much more than the delivery of curriculum.
 Our faculty members not only know how to teach, but through experience and continuous professional growth, they have gained a deep understanding of how children learn and how to motivate and challenge each student at his or her own individual stage of development.
 Students also benefit through the introduction of our unique LeApps™ curriculum in Lower School.

-The kindergarten environment is designed to foster learning and creativity through a variety of experiences and the recognition that "play" remains important.
-As the transition point into the primary grades, classrooms are language-rich and support students as they transform into readers and writers.
+The kindergarten environment is designed to foster learning and creativity through a variety of indoor and outdoor experiences and the recognition that "play" remains important.
+As the transition point into the primary grades, classrooms are language-rich and utilize blended-learning tools to support students as they transform into readers and writers.
 At the same time, the children are immersed in activities that develop number sense and foundational math concepts.
 Small group instruction, where groups are fluid and ever changing, is one method used to facilitate the individual and collective growth and needs of the students.
 Each classroom has an instructional aide who partners with the teacher to ensure the presence of individualized attention.

 - Personal and Social Growth